MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

 - An internal component
 - An interal component subschema
-- An internal inline subschema  [Not supported]
+- An internal inline subschema
 - An external OpenApi document component
 - An external inline subchema [Not supported]
 - An external inline subchema using anchor